 The Trustees used Resource Equivalency Analysis (REA) to determine the bird injury caused by the Incident.
-REA, first used in the North Cape NRDA case (Sperduto et al. 1999, 2003), generally refers to a stepwise replacement model for killed or injured species.
+REA, first used in the North Cape NRDA case (Sperduto et al. 2003), generally refers to a stepwise replacement model for killed or injured species.
 REA calculations using the stepwise replacement model involve basic population modeling, including elements of the Leslie matrix and associated life history tables, with appropriate discounting to provide the result in present value.
 This approach documents how individual organisms are lost by age class over time in a stepwise fashion based on survival rates and longevity and seeks to measure how much it costs to replace the natural resource services that the public lost because of the injury.
 REA inputs include the number killed (with any relevant multipliers), average age or identification of age classes killed, survival rates, and reproductive rates (if foregone future generations are included).
 For this Incident, the Trustees agreed to use a single-step REA model (direct loss; no future foregone generations) expressed in discounted bird-years (DBYs) for equivalency calculations for all bird species except rails and sora.
 See Section 3.3.4 for more information.

 For recreational use, the Trustees collected primary data through on-sight surveys and counts of recreational users within the geographic scope of the Incident.
 We asked respondents to estimate the number of trips they took to the estuary before, during, and following the Incident, whether the Incident affected their recreational activities, and their home zip code.
 The term "foregone trips" refers to the decline in trips taken to the Calcasieu River estuary due to the Incident.
 We extrapolated the number of foregone trips reported by each respondent to account for the total number of trips potentially affected by the Incident.
-Adjustments corrected for the potential problem in capturing all recreational users affected by the Incident, such as recreational users who had not yet returned to using the site following the Incident.
+Adjustments corrected for the potential problem in capturing all recreational users affected by the Incident.